Polydisperse polymer networks with irregular topologies: Mechanics of cross-link distributions: Conclusion

 \section{Conclusion}

 \paragraph*{Summary.} In this work, we introduce a new approach to polymer network modeling that shifts the perspective from polymer chains as the basic unit to cross-links and their connected chains.
 A central feature of this framework is that cross-link junction positions are allowed to relax to satisfy local force balance.
 Regarding the frame (orientation) of the Representative Volume Element (RVE), we explored two distinct limiting behaviors: the free rotation limit and the frame averaging limit.
 The free rotation limit assumes the cross-link rotates to an optimal orientation that minimizes free energy, offering a physically intuitive mechanism that aligns well with quintessential experimental data for unimodal networks.
 Conversely, the frame averaging limit incorporates structural heterogeneity by averaging over all possible cross-link orientations.
-This dual perspective allows for a more general distribution of stretches and forces within the network compared to more restrictive assumptions like equal stretch or equal force theories, enabling the direct linking of statistical descriptors of the network structure to macroscopic mechanical response.
+We speculate that the free rotation limit is more appropriate for softer materials with compliant internal structure, such as soft elastomers and gels, whereas the frame averaging limit may be especially well-suited to networks with significant torsional or bending stiffness at junctions, such as many biopolymer networks.
+While the two limits largely agree in their predictions for elastic response, important differences may emerge in multiphysics settings, in the presence of mechanical failure, or wherever rotational kinematics couple strongly to other physics.
+Altogether, the overarching framework allows for non-affine deformation and a more efficient distribution of stretches and forces within the network compared to more restrictive assumptions like equal stretch or equal force theories, enabling the direct linking of statistical descriptors of the network structure to macroscopic mechanical response.